johnhess/time-travel/timetravel.md

 code." *[Code Complete, Steve McConnel]*
 * Your research is important &#8756; *correctness matters*.
 * There are tools for this!

+## Presenter Notes

+The only citation in this whole presentation!

 ---